-Did you know there is a proper way to pick up and hold your cat?
+Did you know there is a better way to pick up and hold a cat?

 Picking up your cat is something you do everyday without giving it a second thought.
 You come home after a long day of work to be greeted with a gentle purr and a tail flick and you immediately bend down and pick up your companion, but he squirms and kicks his way free.
 You ask yourself, “What did I do wrong?”
 Well, perhaps it was the way in which you picked him up that caught him off guard.

-Some cats love to be held, but some of the things we’ve learned about picking up and holding a cat could be making others feel trapped or even frightened.
-Our friend Alana Stevenson will show you everything you need to know to make sure your companion feels safe the next time you pick him
+Some cats love to be held, but some of the things we’ve learned about picking up and holding a cat can make others feel trapped or even frightened.
+Our friend, animal behavior specialist, Alana Stevenson, explains and demonstrates a better way to pick up and carry a cat who may dislike being held or carried.

 Alana Linsay Stevenson is a professional Dog Behaviorist, Cat Behaviorist, Dog Trainer, and Animal Massage Therapist.
 She has been resolving pet behavioral issues since early 2003.
 Alana has a Master of Science in Biology Education and a Bachelor’s degree in Biology.
 She is on the American Association of Feline Practitioner’s Cat-Friendly Practice Advisory Council and is certified in Low Stress Handling for both dogs and cats. www.alanastevenson.com